tallforasmurf/CHIP8IDE/readme.md

 ### Assembling and Errors

-Once more, open the file `draw_the_key.asm`.
+If you have changed the file while you were experimenting, get a fresh copy by opening `draw_the_key.asm`.
 (Do not save if CHIP8IDE asks if you want to save the modified file!)

-Now click the LOAD button below the Edit window.
-This button tells CHIP8IDE to *assemble* the statements (convert them into their binary executable form) and load the result into the emulated memory.
-You may note that the display of memory in the Memory window has changed.
+Click the CHECK button below the Edit window.
+This button tells CHIP8IDE to *assemble* the statements (convert them into their binary executable form).

 Now that you have assembled the program, CHIP8IDE can show you its binary form in the Edit window.
 Using the mouse or the arrow keys, move to different lines of the program in the Edit window.
 The address of each instruction and its binary form are displayed in hexadecimal below the window.

 Let's make an error.
-On the first instruction, `LD I, QUERY`, change `LD` to `LX`.
+On the first instruction, `LD I, QUERY`, change the opcode `LD` to `LX` which is not a recognized opcode.
 Hit the down-arrow to move to the next line.
 When the cursor leaves that line, the line turns red.
-This tells you it has some kind of error.
-Move the cursor back onto the line: below the window is the error message "Statement does not make sense".
+The red colol tells you that statement has some kind of error.

+Move the cursor back onto the line.
+Below the window is the error message "Statement does not make sense".
+That is the general error statement whenever CHIP8IDE does not recognize some part of a statement.
+In this case it does not recognize `LX` as any sort of opcode or expression.

 Change `LX` back to `LD` and move away from that line; it is no longer red.
-Go back and insert a plus sign after `QUERY` (`QUERY+`).
+Go back and insert a plus sign after `QUERY` so it reads `QUERY+`.
 Move away again; the line is red.
 Move back; the error message is "Invalid expression near 7".
 Put the cursor at the left margin and hit the right-arrow 7 times to see where the invalid expression begins.

-Without fixing the error, click the LOAD button.
-You get an error dialog telling you there is a "format" error, that is, an error in the form of a statement.
-Fix the error by removing that plus sign, and click LOAD again.
+Without fixing the error, click the CHECK button.
+You get an error dialog telling you there is a "format" error, that is, an error in the format of some statement.
+Fix the error by removing that plus sign, and click CHECK again.
 Now the assembly completes.

 Some errors cannot be recognized while you are entering or editing statements.
 They are only found at assembly time.
 Near the bottom of the program, change the label `QUERY:` to read `QUERYX:` (or anything that is not `QUERY:`).
 Move the cursor away from that line: it is not red, so there is nothing wrong with the form of that statement or any other.

-Click the LOAD button and a message box tells you there is one "expression error" to correct.
-Click OK and note that the `LD I, QUERY` statement is now red.
-What could be wrong?
+Click the CHECK button and a message box tells you there is one "expression error" to correct.
+Click OK, and note that the `LD I, QUERY` statement is now red.
+What could be wrong with it?
 Click in that line and you see the error message "Symbol 'QUERY' is undefined".
 This statement refers to a name `QUERY` that ought to be defined on some other line.
 But it isn't!
 This is an error that should be easy to fix.
-Fix it and click LOAD again to verify that the program is good.
+Fix it and click CHECK again to verify that the program is good.

-When there are multiple errors in a large program, you can use the key *control-e* (*command-e*).
-This makes the Editor skip to the next line that has an error.
+When you are writing a large program and CHECK reports errors, you can use the key *control-e* (*command-e*).
+This makes the Editor skip directly to the next line that has an error.

 The Edit window has one more useful key but it is explained in the next section.

+### Opening a binary file

+You have been working with a *source* file, a text file with assembly language statements and (usually) comments.
+Now open a *binary* file, one that contains only CHIP-8 instructions in their *assembled* form as binary bytes.
+Select File>Open.
+(If you have modified the `draw_the_key.asm` file, you are asked if you want to save it.
+Say no!)

+Navigate into the `binary` folder and open the file `heart_monitor.ch8`.
+Its contents appear in the Edit window, but they look quite different from the `draw_the_key.asm` source file.
+There are no readable comments or white space.
+This is a *disassembly*.

+Each time CHIP8IDE opens a file, it tests to see if the file is entirely text lines encoded Latin-1.
+If not, it assumes the file is a binary CHIP-8 executable file, one that contains only the binary bytes of a program from a CHIP-8 memory.
+Many CHIP-8 programs on the internet are in this form.

+CHIP8IDE *disassembles* the binary code, converting it back into assembly language source statements that define the same program, but can be read and edited.
+The comments in the disassembly show the original hexadecimal values of the instructions.

 ## <a name='EX'></a> Executing a program

-In the Edit window, load the binary program `heart_monitor.ch8` and click LOAD to assemble it and load it into memory.
+Let's run the `heart_monitor.ch8` program.
+Click the LOAD button.
+This assembles the program, as the CHECK button does, but it also loads the assembled bytes into memory.
 Look at the Memory window.
-The binary bytes of the program have been loaded into it.

 ### Memory display

 The CHIP-8 machine has 4,096 bytes of memory.
 The Memory window shows it in a large scrolling table, 32 bytes per row.

 The assembled program has been loaded starting at address `#200` (hexadecimal 200, decimal 512).
 This is a rule for CHIP-8 programs.
-In the original computer kit, the machine-language code of the *emulator*, the program that implemented the CHIP-8 language, was always loaded into the first 512 bytes of memory, from location #000 to #1FF.
-So a user program always started next, at #200.
-Today there is no emulator in those first 512 bytes (they are used instead to store the "sprites" for drawing letters and digits), but the convention remains that every program loads at #200 and begins executing there.
+In the original computer kit, the machine-language code of the *emulator*, the program that implemented the CHIP-8 language, was always loaded into the first 512 bytes of memory, from location `#000` to `#1FF`.
+So a user program always started at the next available byte, `#200`.
+Today there is no emulator in those first 512 bytes (they are used instead to store the "sprites" for drawing letters and digits), but the convention remains that every program loads at `#200` and begins executing there.

 ### Register display